 We wished this glove had touchscreen compatibility like other options in this review as well as a removable leash.
 A longer gauntlet would be helpful to keep snow out during super deep days in the mountains.
 We also like that we could use a super thin glove liner with this glove to provide additional warmth and versatility.
 Even though it doesn't come with one, you can buy a pair of liners for as little as $20 online.

 Make it a point to treat the goatskin palm with a leather sealant to ensure the longevity of this glove.
 Treat it before use and one to two more times a season.

-We were impressed with the craftsmanship and durability of this glove.
+We are impressed with the craftsmanship and durability of this glove.
 Throughout the testing period, the insulation did not pack out or lose warmth, even after washing and our dunk tests.
-The stitching was more precise with smaller stitch patterns than the Burton Gore-Tex Glove, but it wasn't seamless like the Arc'teryx Fission Gloves.
+The stitching is very precise, but not seamless.

 Resort riding with the Down III.

-Also, we loved the goatskin leather palm — one of the most durable leathers out there.
-Even though this glove only comes with a one-year warranty, we think it will last a few seasons at the least.
-In general, it was more durable than all contenders except the Arc'teryx and Hestra models.
+Also, we love the goatskin leather palm — one of the most durable leathers out there.
+Even though it only comes with a one-year warranty, we think it will last a few seasons at the least.
+In general, it was more durable than most contenders.

 These Gordini's raise the roof on quality performance and value.

-In our humble opinion, we think this Best Buy award winner features the best value of all gloves tested.
+In our humble opinion, we think this Best Buy Award winner offers the best value of all gloves tested.
 For only $90, (and for less some places online), you're getting stand-up performance and durability.
-If you're looking to pinch pennies seriously, be sure to look at the ultra-affordable Kinco Pigskin Leather that offers a no-frills design for much less!

 Nothing like an empty resort with warm, dry, and mobile fingers!